How To Create an Echo

 Sound travels faster in water - 4921 feet per second

-With these fact at hand, we can now study the echo problem.
+With these fact at hand, we can now study the echo.
 An echo is a reflection of sound energy from a surface that is larger than ¼ the wave length and having a signal path that is 140 feet or further.
 Therefore a wall that is 70 feet away from where the sound starts can produce an echo.
 At this distance, the echo may return soon enough that it doesn't interfere with the program.
 As you get further away, the echo becomes more apparent.

-HOW DOES A Foyer or Narthex SPEAKER CREATE ECHO'S.
+HOW DOES A FOYER SPEAKER CREATE ECHO'S.

 Most churches have foyer's at the back of the church.
 The foyer will have either doors or a direct path into the worship area of the church.
 It is common to have speakers on a volume control to allow people to know when to enter the worship area and they often work as overflow speakers when the sanctuary is packed.